dragons96/elpis-agent/README.md

 An ultra-lightweight command-line AI coding assistant tool that mimics Cursor implementation.
 Elpis is an intelligent code assistant based on LangChain and OpenAI API that helps developers with code writing, file operations, and project management through natural language interaction.

-> 🎓 **Learning Project**: This is a minimalist project designed for learning and understanding how AI coding assistants like Cursor work under the hood.
-Perfect for developers who want to explore the fundamentals of AI-powered development tools.
+> 🎓 **Learning Project**: This is a minimalist project that is perfect for learning and understanding the working principles of AI coding assistants such as Cursor.
+Very suitable for developers who want to explore the basic principles of AI driven development tools.

 ## Features